grain-lang/grain/stdlib/path.md

 root : Path -> Result<AbsoluteRoot, PathOperationError>
 ```

-Retrieves the root of the absolute path
+Retrieves the root of the absolute path.

 Parameters: